Types of Water Contaminants & How to Make Water Safe

 Physical

-Physical contaminants primarily impact the physical appearance and properties of water.
-They make water unappetizing and dirty, but they won’t harm you if swallowed.
-Examples are sediment or organic material suspended in the water of lakes, rivers and streams.
+Physical contaminants affect the appearance and properties of water.
+They may make water look dirty or unappetizing, but they typically do not cause harm if swallowed.
+Examples include sediment and organic material suspended in the water from lakes, rivers, and streams.

 Effective